thepaperpilot/thepaperpilot.github.io/site/garden/orchard/index.md

 ## Non-conversation Notes

 In addition to including conversations, I want to support freeform notes that also discuss one or more topics.
 Another type of non-conversation note could be excerpts from online articles, which could be automatically cited.
 Through leaf's compositional structure, in theory any entity should be able to be added to the network.
+Perhaps even just bookmarking links you like, with the ability to highlight excerpts or add notes a la chat glue later.
+In this regard perhaps there should be a way to later link the bookmark with the original post, if it becomes its own leaf entity.

 When allowing these kinds of notes, users should be encouraged to split notes small if possible.
 This could potentially allow us to avoid or delay the need for something like [Garden-RSS](/garden/garden-rss/index.md), and instead allow us to just mark entire notes as changed.